Ecco-SC/Ecco/README.md

             string GetAuthor(){
                 return "Your name";
             }
-            //If you don't like to tell others your contact information, you can choose not to implement this function, so your contact information will be left blank string GetContactInfo(){
+            //If you don't like to tell others your contact information,
+            //you can choose not to implement this function,
+            // so your contact information will be left blank string GetContactInfo(){
                 return "Your info";
             }

             //You have not to provide all of these functions.
-            //In fact, You can implement none of these functions, but that means your extension will not work anymore;
+            //In fact, You can implement none of these functions,
+            //but that means your extension will not work anymore;
             void PluginInit(){
                 //Todo something
             }